Skip to content

 Key takeaways

-• The cost of car insurance is influenced by various factors including your profession, claims history, and location
+• The cost of car insurance is based on different things, including your profession, claims history, and location

-• The rise in car insurance can be attributed to an increase in claims pay outs, higher repair costs and longer repair times
+• The rise in average car insurance comes down to things like claims pay outs, higher repair costs and longer repair times

-• Shop around and compare policies rather than accepting the first quote
+• Always shop around and compare policies rather than accepting the first quote

 • Adding a more experienced driver to your policy can reduce costs for young or inexperienced drivers